FurSquared/main-site/dealing-at-f2.md

 Both the Dealer's Den and the Night Market will be located in convention center room 202.
 Dealer's Den will take up spaces A, B, & C; Night Market will take up spaces D & E.

-Individual vendor spaces in both the Dealers Den and the Night Market are six feet by six feet; this includes one table with dimensions of 96" by 30" and a space of 3.5 feet behind it.
+Individual vendor spaces in both the Dealers Den and the Night Market are 8 feet by 6 feet; this includes one table with dimensions of 96" by 30" and a space of 3.5 feet behind it.
 Two chairs and a basic tablecloth will be provided per table.

 **Table Costs**
 ---------------